2012maymadness/2012maymadness/README.md

 > My patreon has more info.
 Make sure you check the date updated - as i don't update it *that* frequently... whoops?

-> I recently did a friendlist purge.
-I'm sorry if i unfriended you.
+> IWC in my pony names usually mean caution rather than care.
+"Why'?
+I don't need to tell you.

 ### 𖥔 　　　　　　　【 [PATREON](https://www.patreon.com/c/supportingconstellation/about) 】　—　【 [ATABOOK](https://thatonedockdweller.atabook.org/) 】